 5. LastPass

 Cybersecurity is becoming increasingly important whether it be online or offline.
 The first and most important step towards securing your accounts is to create strong, unique passwords that can’t easily be guessed.
 The problem is, that we’re not computers and have a hard time remembering all the passwords.
 So we tend to create passwords we can remember and use the same passwords everywhere.
 LastPass is one of the leading password-storing services that do the job of remembering for you.
-It has an Edge and Chrome extension as well and includes a password generator, auto-fill passwords, cloud sync, etc. LastPass is available for Android, iOS, and Windows so no matter which device you use, your passwords are always there.
+It has an Edge and Chrome extension and includes a password generator, auto-fill passwords, cloud sync, etc. LastPass is available for Android, iOS, and Windows so no matter which device you use, your passwords are always there.

 LastPass – Microsoft Store Link